Four Beautiful Character Traits in Aging Women

 Similarly, the essence of real beauty is not the glossy glamor which youth lends to women; the essence of their beauty is the foundational virtues built into their character.

-- Wrinkles line the face, but they do not reduce the motivation seen in their smiling eyes.
+- Wrinkles line the face, but does not subtract from the strength of hope in their smiling eyes;

-- Gravity pulls at their breasts, but it does not reduce the strength of love and compassion within their bosom.
+- Gravity pulls at their breasts, but it does not reduce the strength of compassion within their embrace;

-- Cellulite forms bumps on their thighs, but those same thighs form a lap for the grandchildren who feel the beautiful strength of a grandparent’s embrace.
+- Cellulite forms bumps on their thighs, but those same thighs offer the strength of support in laps to which the grandchildren climb.

 It is the strong support that aging women give and the long-lasting influence on the recipients which feel so beautiful.